Advanced configuration¶

 }

 You can bypass the configuration patterns and set configuration directly on the instance of a config loader class.
-You can bypass the default configuration (catalog, parameters, credentials, and logging) as well as additional configuration.
+You can bypass the default configuration (catalog, parameters and credentials) as well as additional configuration.

 11from kedro.framework.project import settings